trentleslie/pnet_prostate_paper/roadmap/technical_notes/pnet_refactor.md

     *   Configuration of version control (Git) best practices.

 *   **Phase 2: TensorFlow 2.x Core Component Refactoring (In Progress)**
-    *   **Keras Utilities & Callbacks:** Updating TensorFlow backend functions, custom callbacks (e.g., `GradientCheckpoint` refactoring to use `tf.GradientTape`). *Substantial progress has been made in this area.*
-    *   **Model Building Functions:** Refactoring the core model definition scripts (e.g., `build_pnet2` in `prostate_models.py`, `get_pnet` in `model/builders_utils.py`) to utilize the `tensorflow.keras` API and TensorFlow 2.x patterns. *Detailed technical plans from AI assistant (Claude) are in place; implementation is the current primary focus.*
-    *   **Custom Layers:** Ensuring any custom model layers (e.g., `Diagonal`, `SparseTF`) are updated for TensorFlow 2.x compatibility.
+    *   **Core Utilities in `model/nn.py`:** Refactored methods like `get_layer_output` and `get_layer_outputs` to eliminate direct Keras backend calls (`K.function`, `K.learning_phase()`) and adopt TF2.x style (e.g., using temporary models for intermediate layer outputs).
+The `get_coef_importance` method is planned for a later stage.
+    *   **Custom Keras Layers & Constraints (Completed):**
+        *   Developed TF2.x compatible versions of `Diagonal` and `SparseTF` layers within `layers_custom.py`.
+        *   Implemented `SparseTFConstraint` for enforcing sparse connectivity, also in `layers_custom.py`.
+        *   Updated model builder functions to import and use these TF2.x layers.
+        *   Created and passed comprehensive unit tests for these layers.
+    *   **Custom Keras Callbacks (`model/callbacks_custom.py`):** Updated `FixedEarlyStopping` and `GradientCheckpoint` for TF2.x Keras imports.
+The core logic of `GradientCheckpoint` appears compatible, but its reliance on an external `gradient_function` requires further verification for full TF2.x compatibility.
+    *   **Model Factory & Builder Function Adaptation (`model/model_factory.py`, `model/nn.py`):** Significantly refactored the model factory to dynamically resolve `build_fn_name` strings (from YAML) to actual Python function objects.
+This includes creating Keras optimizer instances (e.g., `tf.keras.optimizers.Adam`) based on configuration and correctly structuring/passing parameters (including the new `ignore_missing_histology` flag) to `nn.Model` and subsequently to the specific builder functions (e.g., `build_dense` was adapted).
+This aligns with TF2.x practices for model instantiation and parameter handling.

 *   **Phase 3: Addressing Key Functionality & Critical Blockers (Planning / Next Steps)**
     *   **`nn.Model.get_coef_importance` Method:** Investigating and refactoring this method, crucial for understanding model behavior. *Initial planning documents (`FP001`) have been created.*
-    *   **Missing Parameter Files (`_params.yml`):** Developing and implementing a strategy to handle the missing model configuration files.
-This may involve recovering them if possible, or creating mock/template files and a minimal test model setup to enable pipeline testing. *Initial planning documents (`FP002`) have been created.*
+    *   **Missing Parameter Files (`_params.yml`):** Strategy developed based on log analysis and an example `_params.yml` from historical logs.
+A `template_params.yml` and initial specific mock parameter files (`mock_basic_nn_params.yml`, `mock_nn_with_gradient_importance_params.yml`) have been created in `/procedure/pnet_prostate_paper/test_configs/mock_params/`.
+These currently point to full-sized data files.
+The next sub-task is to create a true minimal, self-contained test dataset and a corresponding mock parameter file. *FP002 is in 2_inprogress.*

 *   **Phase 4: Integration, Comprehensive Testing & Validation (Future)**
     *   **Prerequisites:**
-        *   Secure [access to the datasets](https://zenodo.org/records/10775529) used in the original publication (e.g., Armenia et al. cohort, external validation cohorts referenced in Elmarakeby et al., Nature 2021).
-Refer to the paper's "Data availability" section and supplementary materials.
+        *   The primary dataset (P1000 cohort) and external validation datasets referenced in Elmarakeby et al., Nature 2021 appear to be locally available within `/procedure/pnet_prostate_paper/data/_database/` (unzipped from `_database.zip`).
+This includes processed data matrices, sample split definitions (`/data/_database/prostate/splits/`), and external validation cohorts (`/data/_database/prostate/external_validation/`).
-        *   Successfully resolve the missing `_params.yml` files (as per roadmap item `FP002`) to reconstruct original model configurations or establish well-justified new configurations based on paper descriptions.
+        *   Successfully resolve the missing `_params.yml` files (as per roadmap item `FP002`) by creating robust mock parameter files that utilize the available local data.
+This will enable reconstruction of model configurations or establishment of well-justified new configurations.
     *   **Core Model Performance Replication:**
-        *   Conduct end-to-end testing of the model's ability to predict disease state (primary vs. metastatic CRPC) using the main dataset.
+        *   Conduct end-to-end testing of the model's ability to predict disease state (primary vs. metastatic CRPC) using the main dataset files found in `/procedure/pnet_prostate_paper/data/_database/prostate/processed/`.
-        *   Aim to replicate reported performance metrics (AUC, AUPRC, Accuracy, F1) using the paper's 80%/10%/10% train/validation/test splits and/or 5-fold cross-validation methodology.
+        *   Aim to replicate reported performance metrics (AUC, AUPRC, Accuracy, F1) utilizing the specific train/validation/test split files located in `/procedure/pnet_prostate_paper/data/_database/prostate/splits/` to align with the paper's methodology.
         *   Compare the refactored P-NET performance against baselines similar to those used in the paper (e.g., Logistic Regression, SVM, a simple dense neural network).
     *   **External Validation:**
-        *   If external validation datasets (as mentioned in the paper) are accessible, test the trained model on these to assess generalizability, comparing against reported classification accuracies.
+        *   Utilize the external validation datasets found in `/procedure/pnet_prostate_paper/data/_database/prostate/external_validation/` to test the trained model and assess generalizability, comparing against reported classification accuracies.
     *   **Specific Analyses from the Paper to Consider for Replication:**
         *   **Biochemical Recurrence (BCR) Prediction:** If clinical outcome data linked to the patient samples is available, attempt to replicate the analysis correlating P-NET scores in primary tumors with BCR (referencing Fig. 2d in the paper).
         *   **Interpretability and Feature Importance:**